 In the first stages, I use pastel pencils & harder pastel brands

-- PRO: Consistently sprayed surface nice tooth with a sandy coarse yet smooth surface.
+- PRO: Consistently sprayed a nice tooth with a sandy coarse yet smooth surface.

-- PRO: Each sheet has a stiff backing so it will be easier for handling and for framing.
+- PRO: Each sheet has a stiff backing, so it will be easier to handle and frame.

-- CON: Does require to be taped down to a flat surface because the edges will bow up.
+- CON: Does require being taped down to a flat surface because the edges will bow up.

 - PRO: Started with hard pastels for drawing with smooth lines that cover the surface evenly.

 - PRO: The tooth of paper took nicely and took up to 6 layers with the softer pastels that can typically fill up the tooth of paper very quickly.
-This means this paper will give me room for my impressionist build-up of colors.
+This means that this paper will provide me with room for my impressionistic build-up of colors.

 - PRO: I am very pleased with Clairefontaine PastelMat's paper and will look forward to using up my two packs.